dotnet/iot/README.md

 # .NET Core Versions

-Whilst most of the projects are set to .NET Core 2.1 for backward compatibility, the sample projects are set to .NET Core 3.1.
-This applies to the sample projects with each device as well as the /samples example projects. .NET Standard projects remain at version 2.0.
+Whilst most of the device binding projects target .NET Core 2.1 for backward compatibility, the sample projects target the latest stable .NET Core.
+This applies to the sample projects with each device as well as the example projects on the `/samples` directory.

 # How to Install